GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Simulation Results

-In this subsection, we evaluate the performance of GeNeRT in the test set of the $\mathcal{S}_1$ dataset.
+We evaluate the performance of GeNeRT in the test set of the $\mathcal{S}_1$ dataset.
 As shown in Table~\ref{NMSE under Humidity Levels}, GeNeRT outperforms both WiNeRT and LWDT across all evaluation metrics, demonstrating its superior accuracy in MPC prediction.
 It is worth noting that the overall error is significantly lower than the RCM error, mainly because it includes free-space propagation loss, which introduces minimal prediction error and dilutes the \gls{NMSE}.
-To provide a more intuitive illustration of GeNeRT’s ability to predict MPCs, we take three Tx–Rx pairs from the $\mathcal{S}_1$ test set as examples and present their propagation paths, time-domain CIRs, and AvgDelay in Figs. \ref{propogation_path_diagram} and \ref{CIRs}, as well as Table \ref{AvgDelay_table}, respectively.
-As shown in Fig. \ref{propogation_path_diagram}, the majority of paths predicted by GeNeRT closely align with those from WI, with only a few exhibiting minor deviations.
-These deviations consistently occur at the ray’s final interaction with the environment, where the absence of the classical mirror-image method slightly perturbs the boundary condition enforcement and leads to sub-wavelength geometric discrepancies.
-In Fig.~\ref{CIRs}, the delay values from WI and GeNeRT are nearly identical, except for several single-reflection paths, and the corresponding received power deviation remains within 1.5 dB.
-Table~\ref{AvgDelay_table} presents a numerical analysis of the PDP deviations for each Tx–Rx pair in Fig.~\ref{propogation_path_diagram} and offers a more intuitive understanding of the AvgDelay error.
+To provide a more intuitive illustration of GeNeRT's ability to predict MPCs, we take three Tx--Rx pairs from the $\mathcal{S}_1$ test set as examples and present their time-domain CIRs and propagation paths in Figs.~\ref{CIRs} and \ref{propogation_path_diagram}, respectively.
+As shown in Fig.~\ref{CIRs}, the delay values from WI and GeNeRT are nearly identical, except for several single-reflection paths, and the corresponding received power deviation remains within 1.5~dB.
+In Fig.~\ref{propogation_path_diagram}, the majority of paths predicted by GeNeRT closely align with those from WI, with only a few exhibiting minor deviations.
+These deviations consistently occur at the ray's final interaction with the environment, where the absence of the classical mirror-image method slightly perturbs the boundary condition enforcement and leads to sub-wavelength geometric discrepancies.